-Students may access Add/Drop and Withdrawal/Leave of Absence forms on the Academic Resources page of the website and in the Office of Academic Affairs.
+Students may access Add/Drop and Withdrawal/Leave of Absence forms on the Academic Registrar page of the website.
 Students are responsible for officially dropping or withdrawing from courses to be eligible for a refund of tuition.
 Nonpayment for classes for which a student is registered or non-attendance in a registered class does not release the student from financial obligation, and it does not result in withdrawal from a course.